Fairblock/fairyring/readme.md

 ## Next Steps

 Congratulations!
-You have now seen an example of using a smart contract to encrypt transactions with general conditions and private encryption (private IDs).
+You have now seen an example of using a smart contract to encrypt transactions with general conditions and private decryption (private IDs).

 There are several next steps you can take now.